News:

 Dear Council President Elo-Rivera and Councilmembers,

-in local land development codes, as proposed in Item 5 of the Land Development Code
+Neighbors For A Better San Diego (NFABSD) opposes the introduction of so-called Sustainable Development Areas (SDAs) as a replacement for Transit Priority Areas (TPAs) in local land development codes, as proposed in Item 5 of the Land Development Code update.

 Read the full letter here.